mk-fg/name-based-routing-policy-controller/README.rst

   Firewall rules should probably be in nftables.conf file, and have a hook sending SIGHUP to nbrpc on reload, to have it re-populate sets there as well.

+  Reverse "skuid" match should be applied to script instance running with ``-F/--failing-checks``, if it is used, to have all its traffic routed through "vpn" table, as opposed to the main instance.

 - Something to handle service availability updates from main script and update routing policy::